mkeisenbach/catbot/README.md

 - whereis - returns matching Pokemon Go gym locations when given a gym name
 - egg - to report a Raid egg
 - raid - to report a Raid
-- wild - to report a rare Pokemon

 The gyms are read in from gyms.csv which has the following fields (at minimum):
 - name: the name of the gym (must be unique)